sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 docker build -t backend-flask ./backend-flask
 ```
 `![Docker build img](/_docs/assets/docker_build.png)`

-- Code interpretation
+## Code interpretation
 - t - tags
 - ./ - to my backend-flask and look for docker file
 To see your images, go to your docker icon and check for backendflask

-Building Docker from Desktop Instrucion coming soon.....
+## Building Docker from Desktop Instruction coming soon.....

-check for your images in your terminal
+## check for your images in your terminal
 `docker images`
 `docker build --help`